-The user wants to add formatted text content, but does not have the know-how to write HTML.
+The user wants to create content that contains rich media and formatted text but does not the knowledge or time to write HTML.

-Customize the ditor for your needs.
-Disable unneeded functions.
-You might choose not to allow image inserts, tampering with font color or size – or even force the user to only use a predefined list of CSS classes.
+Editors can be customized to your user’s needs.
+You can disable unnecessary functions.
+You might choose to not allow image inserts, tampering with font color or size – or even force the user to only use a predefined list of CSS classes.

 WYSIWYG (What You See Is What You Get) was initially introduced in word processors such as WordPerfect and Microsoft Word.
 It was then a revolutionary way to write documents, where the editor on the screen mimicked the result in print.